Indiethon/donation-tracker/README.md

 - Start the tracker. `npm start`

 # Simple Docs
-When creating users, the default password is `password`.
+When creating users or resetting their passwords, the default password is `password`.
+Each individual user is able to change their own password once they log in.